avcoder/unit08-lesson03/slides.md

     });
   }

-  if (Device.isDevice) { // checks if running on a real physical device or an emulator
+  if (Device.isDevice) { // checks if running on a real physical device.
+Notifs don't work on emulators
     const { status: existingStatus } = await Notifications.getPermissionsAsync();
     if (existingStatus !== "granted") {
       const { status } = await Notifications.requestPermissionsAsync(); // Actual line that requests